If you have any questions regarding our privacy policies, please contact our Privacy Officer at email@example.com

 Starfish Family Services Notice of Medical Privacy Practices

-In compliance with HIPAA (Health Insurance Portability and Accountability Act of 1996), and to ensure client’s privacy as it relates to medical information, this notice describes how Starfish may use and disclose your protected health information to carry out treatment, payment or health care operations and for other purposes that are permitted or required by law.
+In compliance with HIPAA (Health Insurance Portability and Accountability Act of 1996), and to ensure the client’s privacy as it relates to medical information, this notice describes how Starfish may use and disclose your protected health information to carry out treatment, payment, or health care operations and for other purposes that are permitted or required by law.
 It also describes your rights to access and control your protected health information.
-Click to access privacy notice
+Click to access the privacy notice

 Starfish Family Services Notice of Educational Privacy Practices

-In compliance with FERPA (Family Educational Rights and Privacy Act of 1974 ), and to ensure client’s privacy as it relates to educational information, this notice describes how Starfish may use and disclose your protected educational information to carry out treatment, payment or educational operations and for other purposes that are permitted or required by law.
+In compliance with FERPA (Family Educational Rights and Privacy Act of 1974 ), and to ensure the client’s privacy as it relates to educational information, this notice describes how Starfish may use and disclose your protected educational information to carry out treatment, payment or educational operations and for other purposes that are permitted or required by law.
 It also describes your rights to access and control your protected educational information.
 Click to access privacy notice

 What personal information do we collect from people who visit our blog, website, or app?